boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

 Grid data sources
 -----------------

-All data sources inherit from ``GridDataSource``, defined in :doc:`grid.hxx<../_breathe_autogen/file/griddata_8hxx>` at line 43.
-They must supply a method to test if a variable
+All data sources inherit from :cpp:class:`GridDataSource`, defined in :doc:`grid.hxx<../_breathe_autogen/file/griddata_8hxx>` at line 43.
+They must supply a method to test if a variable exists:
-exists:

 ::